abora101/Integral-Sum-Diameter-Solver/README.md

 In essence, the code brute-forces all possibilities and intelligently eliminates those small sets which cannot form a path.
 An important note - the code only checks for cases when isd < sd (i.e., there is at least one nonpositive label in L), as sd was solved without the use of advanced programs.

 Final paper published in Discrete Mathematics, "On the sum and sum-diameter of paths".
-Share link: https://authors.elsevier.com/c/1jl4h,H-cal8f valid before Oct.
-30.
+Paper, poster, and slides viewable as pdfs in the github.